ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 Given that the web has completely eroded the boundaries between producer and consumer, between form and content, and also between artistic disciplines, I am looking the websites of these three authors, as an expression of new poetic hybrids.

-My research focuses on the intersection of critical theory (especially the late Roland Barthes),  avant-gardes movements (especially Oulipo, and, more specifically Georges Perec), and Digital Humanities.
+My research happens on the intersection of critical theory (especially the late Roland Barthes),  avant-gardes movements (especially Oulipo, and, more specifically Georges Perec), and Digital Humanities.

-Speaking of Digital Humanities, starting this year a new Digital Humanities track and Certificate will be offered to Graduate students in Arts and Sciences.
-As part of my own training in Digital Humanities, I was a Praxis Fellow last year, where I worked collaboratively with five other graduate students on an Augmented Reality project.
-It’s called UVA Reveal, and it connects archival documents from our library with physical spaces on Grounds.
-I am particularly proud to say that one of the augmented locations is the French Department.
+Speaking of Digital Humanities, starting this year a new Digital Humanities track and [Certificate](https://dh.virginia.edu/certificate) will be offered to Graduate students in Arts and Sciences.
+As part of my own training in Digital Humanities, I was a [Praxis](https://praxis.scholarslab.org/) Fellow last year, where I worked collaboratively with five other graduate students on an Augmented Reality project.
+It’s called [UVA Reveal](http://reveal.scholarslab.org/), and it connects archival documents from our library with physical spaces on Grounds.
+I am particularly proud to say that one of the augmented locations is the [French Department](http://reveal.scholarslab.org/french-department).
 If you have an Android phone or tablet, I encourage you to download the app from our website and offer yourself an alternative tour of Grounds.
 You will find the link on my website, or on the posters you’ll see plastered in the hallway.

 Voilà.
 That’s enough about me for now.
 Let’s go around and hear a little bit about you!

 ## Vocabulary in Context

-Before I start, I should say that my intention today is to have a dialogue with you, and to take this opportunity to start sharing ideas, comparing notes and learning from each other.
+Before I start, I should say that my intention today is to have a dialogue with you, and to take this opportunity to start sharing ideas, comparing notes, and learning from each other.

 Some of you may have never taught before and are probably feeling very stressed right now –who doesn’t, actually?
 Luckily, Professor Karen James is doing everything possible to provide you with the necessary teaching resources and the moral support you need to succeed.